This post may contain affiliate links. Full disclosures here.

 - Bean and Cheese Burritos

-If you don’t feel like thinking up post-baby meals, grab this freezer meals for breastfeeding and postpartum ebook with plenty of easy and nourishing meal ideas and recipes curated to help you maintain a healthy milk supply and stay full!
+If you don’t feel like thinking up post-baby meals, grab this freezer meals for breastfeeding and postpartum cookbook with plenty of easy and nourishing breastfeeding meal ideas and recipes curated to help you maintain a healthy milk supply and stay full!